theleapofcode/js-starter-kit/README.md

   5. Debugger

 ### EditorConfig
-To maintain consistency of Editor configurations, use EditorConfig (http://editorconfig.org/).
-Install EditorConfig extension for VSCode (https://marketplace.visualstudio.com/items?itemName=EditorConfigTeam.EditorConfig).
+To maintain consistency of Editor configurations, use [EditorConfig](http://editorconfig.org/).
+Install [EditorConfig extension for VSCode](https://marketplace.visualstudio.com/items?itemName=EditorConfigTeam.EditorConfig).
 Add .editorconfig file at the project root.

 ## Package Manager
-NPM is the preferred manager for JS.
+[NPM](https://www.npmjs.com/) is the preferred manager for JS.
 It's not only for Node packages but also for front end packages.

 ### Node Security Platform
-To check security vulnerability in npm packages.
+[NSP](https://nodesecurity.io/) can be used to check for security vulnerabilities in npm packages.

+## Development Server
+[Express](http://expressjs.com/) is a good choice for a dev server since it is highly configurable and easy to use.

+### Sharing Development Server
+[LocalTunnel](https://localtunnel.github.io/www/) can be used to share a development server over internet.